SaraAlqt/Investigate_Dataset/README.md

 15-production_companies-- name of the movie production company 16-release_date-- release data of movie 17-vote_count-- vote cast by viewers
-18-vote_average-- average of vote cast by viewers 19-release_year-- release year of movie 20-budget_adj-- budget in 2010 dollars, accounting for inflation 21-revenue_adj-- revenue in 2010 dollars, accounting for inflation
+18-vote_average-- average of votes cast by viewers 19-release_year-- release year of movie 20-budget_adj-- budget in 2010 dollars, accounting for inflation 21-revenue_adj-- revenue in 2010 dollars, accounting for inflation